ivirtex/vulkan-hover-docs/vscode_ext/vulkan_man_md_pages/VkPhysicalDeviceImageViewMinLodFeaturesEXT.md

 ## Name

-VkPhysicalDeviceImageViewMinLodFeaturesEXT - Structure describing whether clamping the min LOD of a image view is supported by the implementation
+VkPhysicalDeviceImageViewMinLodFeaturesEXT - Structure describing whether clamping the min LOD of an image view is supported by the implementation